Anniyan: Pre-production

 During the making of his Hindi film directorial debut Nayak starring Anil Kapoor in early 2001, director S. Shankar had conceived a science fiction film titled Robot.
-A futuristic techno-thriller set in the 22nd century Chennai, the film was to star Kamal Haasan and Preity Zinta.
+A futuristic techno-thriller set in 22nd century Chennai, the film was to star Kamal Haasan and Preity Zinta.
 However, after completing a photo-shoot featuring the two, the production was shelved due to various reasons, including Haasan's unavailability of dates and creative differences with the director.
 Shankar postponed the project indefinitely and made the coming of age film, Boys (2003).
 When the post-production work of Boys was underway, Shankar was awaiting the return of its composer A. R. Rahman, who was then outside India, to complete the background score.
 In the meantime, Shankar had an idea for a storyline and called Vikram, who expressed enthusiasm for the subject.

 Development

-Following the release of Boys in August 2003, Shankar began work on his next directorial venture entitled Anniyan.
+Following the release of Boys in August 2003, Shankar began work on his next directorial venture, entitled Anniyan.
 It was initially thought to be Shankar's pet project Robot revived with a new title, but this was later proven not to be correct.
 Shankar said the film was his "dream project" and disclosed that it would be a racy, fantasy-thriller.
 When questioned on how the idea behind the film had come to him, the director revealed, "The seeds of all my movies were sown when I was young, long before I started making movies.
 So many things disturbed me, and these stayed with me.
 Those were the seeds.
 I make films based on them."

 With the highest production value among Tamil films of its time, the film was touted to be the director's magnum opus and was labelled "the most eagerly awaited film of the year" by the media.
 The film deals with a person having dissociative identity disorder, commonly known as "multiple personality disorder" (MPD) or "split personality syndrome".
 It was compared to Chandramukhi, released two months before, as it also focused on a character with the same syndrome.